MaxineToTheStars/libre-search/README.md

 // Main
 async function main() {
   // The library is asynchronous by design const returnVideos: Array<VideoInformation> = await LibreSearch.search("Vylet Pony Hush!");

   // Print out the results
-    console.log(returnVideos)
+  console.log(returnVideos);

   // or maybe the first one
   console.log(returnVideos[0]);
 }
 ```